isogeo/doc-plugin-qgis/en/usage/display.md

 * by the system user who launched QGIS (read);
 * from the machine if the data is located on a local network.

+#### Cache

+To improve performances, the plugin embed a minimalist cache system storing the unreachable paths.
+To empty the cache, click on the dedicated button in settings tab.

 #### Supported formats

 ##### Vector